THE VOLGA GERMANS IN PORTLAND

 1824 - Fort Vancouver is established as a fur trading outpost along the Columbia River for the British Hudson's Bay Company.

-1843 - Business partners William Overton and Asa Lovejoy file to claim the land on the west bank of the Willamette River and it is later named Portland.
+1843 - Business partners William Overton and Asa Lovejoy filed to claim the land on the west bank of the Willamette River, and it was later named Portland.

-1851 - Portland is incorporated as a city with a population of 821.
+1851 - Portland becomes a city with a population of 821.
 All land within the city is on the West side of the Willamette River.

 1854 - Multnomah county is created from Washington and Clackamas counties by an act of the Oregon Territorial Legislature.